 Channel Catfish

-Channel catfish are plentiful in the Main Stem Shenandoah River.
+Channel catfish are extremely plentiful in the Main Stem Shenandoah River.
 Recent sampling by VDWR biologists indicated a healthy catfish population dominated by quality-size (2-4 lb) fish.
 Some 10+ lb individuals were also collected.
 The large pools in the river are the best place to locate channel cats.
-Don’t overlook pieces of structure in all areas of the river for they will also hold catfish.
+Don’t overlook pieces of structure in all areas of the river, for they will also hold catfish.
 Anglers should take advantage of the catfish spawning season when the water temperature reaches the low-mid 60’s (F).
 Channel cats will move out of the deeper pools, usually heading upstream, and congregate at the head of pools in shallower water.
 Unlike other fish that do not feed during spawning, catfish feed heavily during this time.
 Even though most people think that you can only catch catfish after dark, anglers can also have success during daylight hours.
 Commercial catfish baits, homemade “stinkbaits”, cut bait, and some live baits can be used to catch channel catfish.

 American eel, white sucker, northern hogsucker, common carp, yellow bullhead, and redhorse are some additional fish species commonly found in the Shenandoah River that anglers may encounter.